Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Anyon dynamics

-To investigate into the nature of the low energy excitations, we focus on two excitations: (i) created by $\hat{\mathcal{O}}_i = \sigma_i^x \sigma_{i+z}^x$, which near $h=0$ is equivalent to the composite particle consisting of both occupancy of canonical $f$ fermion and a creation of a pair of $\epsilon$ particles ($\chi_x$ here) (Eq. \ref{xxpart}); and (ii) created by $\hat{\mathcal{O}}_i = \sigma_i^z \sigma_{i+z}^z$, equivalent to just a product of number operators for both $f$ fermion and $\chi_z$ fermion (see Eq. \ref{zbondscale}).
-However while this operator content is effective near the exactly-solvable limit ($h=0$), in intermediate fields these particles hybridize as discussed near Eq. \ref{eq:hybrid}.
-The response of these hybridized particles to an external field is revealed by the dynamical structure factor and the spectral function excluding the ground state contribution:
+Equipped with insights from perturbation theory in terms of partons, we can now understand the numerical results shown in Figs. \ref{fig:dyn} and \ref{fig:dyndmrg}.
+The excitation created by the operator $\hat{\mathcal{O}}_i^x = \sigma_i^x \sigma_{i+z}^x$ near $h=0$ is equivalent to the composite particle consisting of both occupancy of canonical $f$ fermion and a creation of a pair of $\epsilon$ particles (or equivalently $\chi_x$ of Eq. \ref{xxpart}).
+Further, the excitation created by $\hat{\mathcal{O}}_i^z = \sigma_i^z \sigma_{i+z}^z$ is equivalent to a product of number operators for both $f$ fermion and $\chi_z$ fermion (see Eq.~\ref{zbondscale}).
+It is important to note that while the purity of these operators is true in the exactly-solvable limit ($h=0$), in intermediate fields these particles hybridize as discussed near Eq.~\ref{eq:hybrid}.

-where operator $\hat{\mathcal{O}}$s are the spin operators defined above, $\mathcal{H}$ is the total Hamiltonian with Zeeman field and $\eta$ is a small number (tending to zero) used for spectral widening.